Deccan wars: Maratha capital moved to Jinji

 Maratha ministers realised that the Mughals would move on Vishalgad.
 They insisted that Rajaram leave Vishalgad for Senji (Gingee) (in present Tamil Nadu), which had been captured by Shivaji during his southern conquests and was now to be the new Maratha capital.
 Rajaram travelled south under escort of Khando Ballal and his men.

 Aurangzeb was frustrated with Rajaram's successful escape.
 Keeping most of his force in Maharashtra, he sent a small number to keep Rajaram in check.
 This small force was destroyed by an attack from two Maratha generals, Santaji Ghorpade and Dhanaji Jadhav, who then they joined Ramchandra Bavadekar in Deccan.
-Bavdekar, Vithoji Chavan and Raghuji Bhosale had reorganised most of the Maratha army after defeats at Panhala and Vishalgad.
+Bavdekar, Vithoji Chavan, and Raghuji Bhosale had reorganised most of the Maratha army after the defeats at Panhala and Vishalgad.

-In late 1691, Bavdekar, Pralhad Niraji, Santaji, Dhanaji and several Maratha sardars met in the Maval region and reformed the strategy.
-Aurangzeb had taken four major forts in Sahyadrais and was sending Zulfikar khan to subdue the fort Ginjee.
-According to new Maratha plan, Santaji and Dhanaji would launch offensives in the East to keep rest of the Mughal forces scattered.
-Others would focus in Maharashtra and would attack a series of forts around southern Maharashtra and northern Karnataka to divide Mughal won territories in two, thereby posing significant challenge to enemy supply chains.
-Having a strong navy established by Shivaji, the Marathas could now extend this divide into the sea, checking any supply routes from Surat to south.
+In late 1691, Bavdekar, Pralhad Niraji, Santaji, Dhanaji, and several Maratha sardars met in the Maval region and reformed the strategy.
+Aurangzeb had taken four major forts in Sahyadrais and was sending Zulfikar Khan to subdue the Ginjee fort.
+According to the new Maratha plan, Santaji and Dhanaji would launch offensives in the east to keep scattered the rest of the Mughal forces.
+Others would focus on Maharashtra and would attack a series of forts around southern Maharashtra and northern Karnataka in order to divide the Mughal-won territories in two, thereby posing a significant challenge to enemy supply chains.
+Having a strong navy established by Shivaji, the Marathas could also extend this divide into the sea, checking any supply routes from Surat to the South.

-Now war was fought from the Malwa plateau to the east coast.
-Such was the strategy of Maratha commanders to counter the might of the Mughals.
-Maratha generals Ramchandrapant Amatya and Shankaraji Niraji maintained the Maratha stronghold in the rugged terrains of Sahyadri.
+Now war was fought from the Malwa Plateau to the east coast, in a strategy devised by the Maratha commanders to counter the strength of the Mughals.
+Maratha generals Ramchandrapant Amatya and Shankaraji Niraji maintained their Maratha stronghold in the rugged terrains of Sahyadri.

-Through cavalry movements, Santaji Ghorpade and Dhanaji Jadhav defeated the Mughals.
+Through cavalry movements, the Marathan generals Santaji and Dhanaji defeated the Mughals.
 In the Battle of Athani, Santaji defeated Kasim Khan, a noted Mughal general.